Why Data Matters

 Big data, small data – it doesn’t matter.
 All data is currency in today’s world.

 In the insurance business, data is the word that sets the hearts of actuaries and underwriters aflutter.
 It’s the facilitator to their ability to deduce, determine and decide what moves to make.
 But further, to their Stop Loss companies, data quite likely is the difference between a win and a loss.
-And I don’t mean just winning an account or not – I mean winning financially or taking a loss – and that extends to everyone involved.
+And we don’t mean just winning an account or not – we mean winning financially or taking a loss – and that extends to everyone involved.

 You see, data elements are crucial to the underwriting process.
 Like our competitors, we look to assess the risk a group presents.
 A census and general claim information are a good start, but with the explosion in the frequency and severity of large claims, general claim information isn’t actually enough.